nbalestra/alc-workshop/docs/module-3/lab-2.md

     ![]({{ page.assets }}module9_lab2_as_deletepp.png)

 3. Let’s add the Web Service Consume processor to the flow.
-To do that go to the Mule Palette panel and type web service in the filter you should see an icon like in the picture below.
+To do that go to the Mule Palette panel and in the filter text box type *web service*.
+You should see an icon like in the picture below.

     ![]({{ page.assets }}module9_lab2_as_pallette_ws.png)